ABOUT TOGGENBURG MILK GOATS (Part 1)

 Accepted coloring varies slightly in different countries.

 Some goats have wattles.
 Wattles are hair-covered pieces of skin hanging from the throat on both sides.
+See below photo.
 Goats with and without wattles are accepted in shows.

-We carry the kids to the barn with the mother following.
-The first day we keep them in the barn with the mother.
-Then after that they go outside with the rest of the herd if the weather is warm enough.
+I carry the kids to the barn with the mother following.
+The first day I keep them in the barn with the mother.
+Then after that, they go outside with the rest of the herd if the weather is warm enough.